Apply before November 30 and we will waive the application fee.

 At CMU you are not just a number.
 You will experience strong academic rigour of a top university within a faith-filled, friendly and supportive community.
 You are a name and a face that will have opportunities to actively explore who you are in conversation with friends and faculty that care.
 Who knows, you may even discover your life's calling.

-In addition to offering Bachelor of Arts Degrees (18 different majors), we also offer a Bachelor of Music, Bachelor of Music Therapy—not available anywhere else in the prairie provinces—and Bachelor of Business Administration including a co-op option.
+In addition to offering Bachelor of Arts Degrees (18 different majors), we also offer a Bachelor of Music, Bachelor of Music Therapy—not available anywhere else in the prairie provinces— Bachelor of Business Administration including a co-op option, and a Bachelor of Science.
 Unique only to a few schools, at CMU Peace and Conflict Transformation Studies and International Development Studies are both accepted majors within the BA.

 Considering CMU?
 American applicants may be considered for admission to the university when they meet the following criteria: